United States Navy Nurse Corps: Korea

 The need for naval medical facilities in Asia grew when the Korean War began.
 A small naval dispensary at Yokosuka, staffed by only six nurses, evolved into a full-fledged hospital staffed by 200 nurses.
 The Navy Nurse Corps expanded its ranks by recalling Reserve nurses with World War II experience.
 It temporarily reduced staffs at continental hospitals to staff the forward area.
 The Navy also commissioned civilian nurses.
 These nurses served in hospitals as well as aboard the USS Haven and two other Haven-class ships, where almost 35 percent of battle casualties were admitted through September 1952.
 These hospital ships were a new type of mobile hospital, moving from place to place, sometimes supporting the Inchon invasion or aiding the Hungnam evacuation, or simply shifting about the Korean coast as needed.
 Two senior Navy nurses, Commander Estelle Kalnoske Lange and Lieutenant Ruth Cohen, received the Bronze Star for their work on the Navy hospital ships.

 Lt.
 Sarah Griffin Chapman, who had lost her lower left leg in an accident and retired prior to Korea, fought to be recalled to active duty so that she could teach other young amputees how to walk again.

 Though outside the Korean theater, one aviation accident claimed the lives of 11 Navy nurses.
 The mishap occurred on the South Pacific island of Kwajalein on 19 September 1950.
-These women were en route to hospitals in Japan to care for war casualties when their plane crashed into the Pacific shortly after take off.
+These women were en route to hospitals in Japan to care for war casualties when their plane crashed into the Pacific shortly after takeoff.